zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 In production, we recommend using key-based authentication instead of a user name and password.
 But for learning purposes a user name and password work just fine.

-[TIP] If you're unable to bring up a node to bootstrap, feel free to use another Ubuntu instance that we provide. <%= partial 'layouts/provisioner', locals: { title: 'Ubuntu', type: 'ubuntu-fundamentals' } %>

 ### 3. Bootstrap your node